Skip to Content

 Items are the actual things you sell.
 Each one sits in a category and has a name, price, photo, allergens, and any options (modifiers).

-- A colour bar + thumbnail.
-If you haven’t uploaded a photo, you’ll see the item’s POS colour with the first letter of its name on top
+• A full‑height colour block (56px wide).
+If you’ve uploaded a photo, the photo fills the block; otherwise you see the item’s POS colour with the first letter of its name centred on top

 The full item editor